-This Speed Safety Camera Program Analysis and Recommendations report aims to evaluate proposed locations for automated traffic safety cameras within the City of Redmond, as required by RCW 46.63.220(3).
-This analysis ensures that camera placement decisions are informed by a thorough examination of considerations, including their impact on equity, livability, accessibility, economics, education, and environmental health.
+This report provides an evaluation of proposed locations for speed safety cameras within the City of Redmond, as required by RCW 46.63.220(3) and ensures that camera placement decisions are informed by a thorough examination of considerations, including their impact on equity, livability, accessibility, economics, education, and environmental health.

-Automated traffic safety cameras have been shown to significantly reduce speeding and collisions, creating safer environments for all road users, particularly in school and park zones where vulnerable populations are most at risk.
+Speed safety cameras have been shown to significantly reduce speeding and collisions, creating safer environments for all road users, particularly in school and park zones where vulnerable populations are most at risk.
 Unlike traditional enforcement methods that require a uniformed police presence at every location, traffic safety cameras provide a cost-effective and scalable solution to changing driver behavior.

-Automated cameras eliminate the potential for bias in enforcement by objectively targeting vehicle speed rather than the individual operating the vehicle.
+Speed safety cameras eliminate the potential for bias in enforcement by objectively targeting vehicle speed rather than the individual operating the vehicle.
 This ensures that all drivers are treated consistently and fairly.

-In addition, this report demonstrates the need for traffic cameras in each proposed location through data-driven evidence, such as:
+In addition, this report demonstrates the need for speed safety cameras in each proposed location through data-driven evidence, such as: